 With freelancing, you can work as much or as little you want.

 This is a great benefit to freelancing especially if you’ve got a health condition and need to reduce the number of hours you work each week.
 Or you have a caring responsibility for young children, an older person, or someone with a health condition.

-So being able to control how much work you get in each week can be a great benefit.
+Being able to control how much work you get in each week can be a great benefit.

 The only downside is that you might find yourself rejecting work from what would have been a great client.
 Getting really great clients can sometimes feel like winning the lottery and so rarely happens.

-So don’t feel guilty and keep thinking ‘what if’ if you ever reject a client.
-Just focus on the work you’re doing right now and control the workload that’s coming in.
+Don’t feel guilty and keep thinking ‘what if’ if you ever reject a client.
+Focus on the work you’re doing right now and control the workload that’s coming in.
 Having this control over your workload will leave you feeling happy and not overwhelmed being a freelancer.

 When you start freelancing, you become part of the freelance community.
 As part of this community, you’ll get more exposure to brands and increase your own personal brand awareness.

 Plus, you can do freelance jobs for other freelancers you partner with.
 Freelancers can sometimes just take on too much work and want help with their workload.

 Freelancing is completely flexible.
 Flexible to choose your clients, flexible to choose when and where you’re going to work.
 Freelancing is also flexible to take your freelance business and add extra streams of income.

 As part of freelancing, you’ll take on projects that you’re skilled to do.
-But then there will be projects where you have to earn a whole new skill.
+But then there will be projects where you have to learn a whole new skill.
 This new skill can end up opening new opportunities and a new income source.

 For example, early in my freelancing career, I was offered the opportunity to work on a webinar for a client I’d work with long-term.
 This opportunity to work on a webinar opened up a whole host of new clients as I could offer a whole new service range.

 10 years later, that client exposed me to this new opportunity.
 Leading me to build valuable skills that I’ve continued to sell to more clients.

 Freelancers have a responsibility to pay their own taxes.
 You don’t have an employer handing over the money to the taxman themselves.

 You don’t have an employer, you’re self-employed.
 Clients aren’t responsible as they aren’t your employer, you’re responsible for paying your taxes.

 The amount of tax you should be paying as a freelancer varies.
 Varies from country to country.

-So ask your accountant to help you understand what taxes you need to be paying for your freelance business.
+Ask your accountant to help you understand what taxes you need to be paying for your freelance business.

-If the idea of hiring an accountant for this, we use this trusted tool that helps you with your taxes and finances.
+If the idea of hiring an accountant for this scares you, we use this best accounting software that helps you with your taxes and finances.
 This best accounting software is used worldwide (not UK specific).

 - Organize your receipts